jrxlab/live_cell_phenotyping_capture_proc/README.md

 **Test conversion:**

-Compute convertion matrix and then apply the convertion  on the DV points obtained with the marker on the FrameSlide
+Compute convertion matrix and then apply the convertion  on the DV points obtained with the marker on the FrameSlide.